Essenceia/AES/README.md

 ### Key scheduling

-This module derives the new 4 byte key and 1 byte round constrant (rcon) for the current aes round by taking in the previous round key and rcon.
+This module derives the new 4 byte key and 1 byte round constant (rcon) for the current aes round by taking in the previous round key and rcon.
 Internally this module also calls on the sbox module during operations on the higher order byte.

 encryption :
 ![Key schedulaing, source : https://braincoke.fr/blog/2020/08/the-aes-key-schedule-explained/!](doc/ks.png)

-#### encryption interface
+#### Encryption interface
 ```
 module ks(
 	input  wire [127:0] key_i,